pythonquick/innernet-blog/content/post/sql/identity-column.md

+---
-Title: SQL Server: Make a column an identity
+title: "SQL Server: Make a column an identity"
-Date: 2017-10-13
+date: 2017-10-13
-Category: Database
+category:
+- database
+tags:
-Tags: MSSQL
+- MSSQL
+---

 In SQL Server, columns can be defined as an identity column.
 With an identity column, each newly inserted row will get a new unique value in the identity